 What is glue ear?

 Glue ear is an ear condition in which the liquid inside your middle ear gets trapped and becomes thick like glue.
-The medical term for glue ear is otitis media with effusion.
+The medical term for glue ear is middle ear effusion.

 Glue ear is common in young children.
 It can last for weeks or months, and can affect hearing, speech, learning and behaviour.